microsoft/Flash_University/CLR_via_CSharp/Week1/Week1.md

     c. execute and store that function in dynamic memory (Richter has more indept steps about the JIT compiler but probably not necessary)
 4. Now we get Console.WriteLine again
 5. The function is already stored
-    a. no need to go back to the .dll to recretae it
+    a. no need to go back to the .dll to recreate it
 6. execute it from native code /endcontinueprogram

 ---